 Let’s start by talking about the things that can’t be changed.
 Well, there’s not a lot really.
 The seat is designed to envelop you with its deep lateral side supports, it looks wonderful, and it’s built to resist even the most difficult real life racing situations.

 Now, on to what you can change.
 The basics are obviously the colour of the seat cushions and adding some embroidery (including logos).
 The real interesting factor comes from the fact that you can choose what material the seat is made from between a GRP/Kevlar compound, a Kevlar/Carbon compound and purely carbon.
 You can choose whether the seat should be standard size or XL.
 You can add inflatable lumbar support and side bolster protectors.
 Obviously these come at a cost, but if you’re in the mood to get a seat that is unique to you in every way, then the Corbeau Revenge X is what you’re looking for.

 This gaming chair is versatile, ergonomic, comfortable and will have all but the most exigent sim racers satisfied.

 Let’s start by saying that if you’re looking for a chair only for sim racing you’ve come too far down.
 If, on the other hand, you’re looking for a comfy chair you can use while playing video games generally which will couple well as a racing chair then read on!

-The Respawn 200 is made from an ergonomic steel tube frame construction and has adjustable lumbar support and an adjustable headrest pillow.
+The RESPAWN 200 Racing Style Gaming Chair is made from an ergonomic steel tube frame construction and has adjustable lumbar support and an adjustable headrest pillow.
 The backrest is made from a highly-breathable mesh which will keep you comfortable and cool.
 The chair itself is also highly adjustable, from the 130° reclining control with infinite angle lock, to the height and depth adjustable armrests.